New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination: Results

-In the case of thinner envelopes, the chemical evolution of accreting white dwarfs is quite different from the $M_\mathrm{H}=10^{-4} M_\odot$ case described before.
+In the case of thinner envelopes, the chemical evolution of accreting white dwarfs is quite different from the $M_\mathrm{H}=10^{-4} M_\odot$ case described before\footnote{\cite{2020MNRAS.492.3540C} found observational evidence that approximately 20\% of white dwarfs are expected to have a hydrogen content of $-14 < \log (M_\mathrm{H}/M_\mathrm{wd})<-10$ whilst approximately 65\% have $\log (M_\mathrm{H}/M_\mathrm{wd}) > -10$.}.
 The main reason for such a difference is that now the turbulence from the upper layers is able to reach the H-He transition zone, something that does not happen for thicker envelopes.